SuperDARNCanada/borealis/docs/source/setup_hardware.rst

 To be able to run Borealis at high data rates, a powerful CPU with many cores and a high number of PCI lanes is needed.
 The team recommends an Intel i9 10 core CPU or better.
 Likewise a good NVIDIA GPU is needed for fast data processing.
-The team recommends a GeForce 1080TI/2080 or better.
+The team recommends a GeForce 1080TI/2080TI or better (with the same or higher amount of CUDA cores, and the same or higher amount of VRAM).
 Just make sure the drivers are up to date on Linux for the model.
 A 10Gb (or multiple 1Gb interfaces) or better network interface is also required.